PTE score report interpretation

 4. Find out what score you need

-If you wish to study at degree level or above at a UK Higher Education Institution, then it is the university that decides on the score you will need.
+If you wish to study at degree level or above at an Australian or New Zealand Higher Education Institution, then it is the university that decides on the score you will need.
 Our experience suggests that most universities require:

 for undergraduate studies a minimum score between 51 and 61